rundis/LightTable-Groovy/README.md

 Output is written to: ```$groovy-plugin-dir$/lt_groovy.log```

 ## Version history
+* 0.0.6 Gradle dependency graph and execute tasks for gradle multi-projects.
+Cheers to hackergarten at Gr8Conf for contributions.
+Big cheers to [effrafax](https://github.com/effrafax) and [rlovtangen](https://github.com/rlovtangen) for contributions to this release !
 * 0.0.5 Execute Gradle tasks for connected gradle project (with progress reporting)
 * 0.0.4 Connect to gradle projects for exploratory testing of any classes in the classpath.
 Methods are now stored as closure binding variables.
 * 0.0.3 A hint of REPL.
 Storing binding variables between evals allows for a more REPL like experience.